PeterCamilleri/CX16/README.md

-tools     | A discussion of issues related to the tools used in this repository. utilities | An assortment of programming helpers, macros, and routines. quirks    | A look at some of the "interesting" quirks of the 65C02. t65       | Unit tests for the code in this repository. _I code therefore I test._
+tools     | A discussion of issues related to the tools used in this repository. utilities | An assortment of programming helpers, macros, and routines. quirks    | A look at some of the "interesting" quirks of the 65C02. t65       | Unit tests for the code in this repository.

 ## Feedback